HyeonTae/Context-free-grammar/README.md

 ## To-do
  - [ ] Modify the distance function
+ - [X] Compare performances of various sequence-to-sequence vanilla seq2seq models
- - [ ] Compare performances of various sequence-to-sequence models (vanilla seq2seq, attentional models)
+ - [ ] Compare performances of various sequence-to-sequence attentional models
  - [ ] Generate random strings with non-bracket characters such as a,b, and c.
  - [ ] Generate random strings with unmatching brackets (e.g. '[[}]', '{]')